z2-2z/peacock/README.md

 peacock generates C code that encodes the automaton in its control flow.
 This saves us a lot of memory accesses and makes the mutation procedure faster.

 The generated C code exposes a certain API that can be used by any application, e.g. a libfuzzer harness, an AFL++ custom mutator or even Rust code.

-Peacock also ships a ready to use fuzzer that can fuzz any binary that has been compiled with AFL++'s compilers or implements an AFL-style forkserver.

 ## How to write grammars
 Peacock accepts its context-free grammars in JSON format.